CMSCompOps/wtc-console/README.md

 * Install [Oracle client](https://www.oracle.com/downloads/index.html).
     * Setup tns config by putting tnsnames.ora in projects _oracle-admin_ folder.
-* Copy _local_tamplate.py_ setting file to _local.py_ and fill it with certificates data and Oracle db credentials
+* Copy _local_template.py_ setting file to _local.py_ and fill it with certificates data and Oracle db credentials
 * `$ ./bin/setup_dev.sh` - this will install Python requirements, setup PostgreSql database and populate it with initial user data

 ### Running and stopping